cwgoes/pluranimity.org/media.md

 permalink: /media/
 ---

-Resources I have found particularly informative or illuminative, sorted in no particular order.
+Resources I have enjoyed, sorted in no particular order.

 In English unless otherwise indicated.